 A Team That Cares

-Taneshia Smith, Lincoln’s Chief Operations Officer, spoke with conviction about her vision to grow Lincoln Community Health Center into a thriving, family-centered organization.
+Tinesha Smith, Director of Operations, spoke with conviction about her vision to grow Lincoln Community Health Center into a thriving, family-centered organization.
 Her leadership, along with the dedication of the WIC team, shines through in every interaction.
-The WIC breastfeeding peer counselors shared how seriously they’re taking this moment of expansion—because they know how much our families need it.
+The WIC representatives, Murriel Fozard, Interim WIC Director, and Madelyne Falcone, Breastfeeding Coordinator, shared how committed they are in ensuring that WIC is here to support all breastfeeding families.
+WIC partnered with El Centro Hispano beginning September 1, 2024 and opened a full-service satellite WIC office right next door.

 Staffing, Language Access, and Inclusive Support

 Durham WIC is also working hard to ensure no family is left behind.
-The office now includes bilingual staff members who speak Spanish and Arabic.
-And their newer sites—including the beautiful Chapel Hill Blvd. location—are all equipped with dedicated lactation spaces.
-One of the requests that came out of the evening was for additional “Mother’s Room” signs—preferably in Spanish and using more inclusive language.
-We’re looking into that now.
+The office now includes bilingual staff members who speak Spanish and Hindi.
+And their newer sites— at El Centro Hispano in Lakewood Shopping Center on Chapel Hill Road, and Families and Communities Rising (formerly known as Head Start) on Seminary Street —are all equipped with dedicated lactation spaces.
+One of the requests that came out of the evening was for additional “Mother’s Room” signs—We’re looking into that now.

 Reflecting on Progress